TotallyInformation/node-red-contrib-uibuilder/docs/security.md

 ## Standard Schema for `msg._uibAuth`

+**NOTE**: _The name of this property is likely to change to something like `msg._auth` so that other tools needing front-end authentication and authorisation can use a common schema._

 uibuilder proposes a standard(ish) schema for exchanging authentication, authorisation and session data.

 This uses the `_uibAuth` object property on exchanged `msg`s.
 The actual content of the object is likely to be different depending on what the message is.